-Eat smart, stay healthy: diet tips for happy kidneys
+Eat smart, stay healthy: diet tips for healthy, happy kidneys

 How much time a day do you spend thinking about your kidneys?
 Most of us aren’t really concerned about these small organs.
 Yet, your kidneys are vital players in your body’s processes.
-It’s worth taking the time to understand more about them, and how your diet can help your kidneys perform at their best.
+It’s worth taking the time to understand more about them, and how your diet can naturally assist your kidneys in performing at their best.

 Quick Read: